iitmcvg/Cell-Segmentation/README.md

 ## Introduction

 This project aims at performing automated identification of cell boundaries from the pathological video data.
 We are given the video file `cells.avi` as input.
+The problem statement can be found [here](https://innovate.mygov.in/challenges/identifying-cell-boundaries-from-video-data/)

 ## Compatibility